Sue Townsend Theatre: History

 In 1963, Leicester City Council (LCC), identifying a gap in cultural provision for live performances, built a 262-seat theatre in Leicester, The Phoenix Theatre, intended as a temporary solution until a more permanent theatre could be built.
+The theatre's architect was Richard Bryant.

 The theatre's roster of directors includes Clive Perry, Michael Bogdanov, Chris Martin, Ian Giles, Sue Pomeroy, Graham Watkins, Paul Wetherby and Adrian Bean, and actors such as Nigel Bennett, Roberta Kerr, Heather Sears, Perry Cree, Anthony Hopkins and Greta Scacci.
 The theatre was intended to serve the Leicester community by presenting both "in house" productions and touring companies, including dance and small-scale theatre productions for Leicestershire.
 Notable in the touring work were productions about the travelling community and about substance abuse.

 The early 1980s were the theatre's most active period, when it employed some eighty people.
 The company included a main acting troupe, a touring company called "Flying Phoenix", and a touring dance company, "Phoenix Dance".
 It developed new writers, notably Sue Townsend, and premiered many productions that went on to national acclaim, such as The Hobbit and The Secret Diary of Adrian Mole.
 In the late 1980s and early 1990s, the theatre hosted annual revues performed by the Leicester University Revue & Theatre Society (R.A.T.S.), featuring cult comedy performers such as Nick "Tubby" Griffiths.

 In 1973, a permanent theatre, the Haymarket Theatre, was built.
 Support for the Phoenix Theatre continued to keep it operational.
-It was renamed the Phoenix Arts Centre and functioned alongside the Haymarket until 1987, when financial issues forced the LCC to reconsider its support.
+It was renamed the Phoenix Arts Centre in 1973 and functioned alongside the Haymarket until 1987, when financial issues forced the LCC to reconsider its support.
 A decision to close the centre was averted in 1988 by support from Leicester Polytechnic (now De Montfort University) and the LCC, and while the Phoenix was no longer a producing theatre, it continued as a venue for contemporary art, film and live performances.